rockola/NetHack/README.md

         Sun SPARC based machine running SunOS 4.x, Solaris 2.x, or Solaris 7 Valid Logic Systems SCALD-System

 Previous versions, using a cross-compiler hosted on another platform, such as  win32, could also build the following from source:
         Pocket PC devices running Windows CE 3.0 and higher H/PC Pro devices running Windows CE 2.11 and higher Palm Size PC 1.1 devices running Windows CE 2.11

 Unless otherwise mentioned, the compiler used was the OS-vendor's C compiler.

                         - - - - - - - - - - -

 If you have problems building the game, or you find bugs in it, we recommend filing a bug report from our "Contact Us" web page at:
     https://www.nethack.org/common/contact.html
-Please include the version information from #version or the command line option --version in the appropriate field.
+Please include the version information from `#version` or the command line option `--version` in the appropriate field.

 A public repository of the latest NetHack code that we've made available can be obtained via git here:
     https://github.com/NetHack/NetHack
 or
     https://sourceforge.net/p/nethack/NetHack/

-When sending correspondence, please observe the following: o Please be sure to include your machine type, OS, and patchlevel. o Please avoid sending us binary files (e.g. save files or bones files).
+When sending correspondence, please observe the following:
+* Please be sure to include your machine type, OS, and patchlevel.
+* Please avoid sending us binary files (e.g. save files or bones files).
   If you have found a bug and think that your save file would aid in solving the problem, send us a description in words of the problem, your machine type, your operating system, and the version of NetHack.
 Tell us that you have a save file, but do not actually send it.
-  You may then be contacted by a member of the development team with the address of a specific person to send the save file to. o Though we make an effort to reply to each bug report, it may take some time before you receive feedback.
-This is especially true during the period immediately after a new release, when we get the most bug reports. o We don't give hints for playing the game. o Don't bother to ask when the next version will be out or you can expect to receive a stock answer.
+  You may then be contacted by a member of the development team with the address of a specific person to send the save file to.
+* Though we make an effort to reply to each bug report, it may take some time before you receive feedback.
+This is especially true during the period immediately after a new release, when we get the most bug reports.
+* We don't give hints for playing the game.
+* Don't bother to ask when the next version will be out or you can expect to receive a stock answer.

 If you want to submit a patch for the NetHack source code via email directly, you can direct it to this address:

     nethack-bugs (at) nethack.org

 If a feature is not accepted you are free, of course, to post the patches